Islandora/documentation/docs/user-documentation/glossary.md

 A drop-in replacement for the Drupal core upload field with a unified User Interface where editors and administrators can upload, manage, and reuse files and multimedia assets.

 ## Microservice
-A software development technique —a variant of the service-oriented architecture (SOA) structural style— that arranges an application as a collection of loosely coupled services[1] In a microservices architecture, services are fine-grained and the protocols are lightweight.
+A software development technique — a variant of the service-oriented architecture (SOA) structural style — that arranges an application as a collection of loosely coupled services.
+In a microservices architecture, services are fine-grained and the protocols are lightweight.

 ## Module
 Software (usually PHP, JavaScript, and/or CSS) that extends site features and adds functionality.
 Drupal modules conform to a specific structure allowing them to integrate with the Drupal architecture.